Clein2312/MIE_2.02_WS2022_I_Exam/README.md

 ## Organisation

 ### Groups
 You can work in groups with 1 to 3 (max) students.
-Form groups in the Moodle course is [M-IE_2.02 Geoinformatics, WS2021/22](https://moodle.hochschule-rhein-waal.de/mod/choicegroup/view.php?id=337641) if you have not done so yet.
+Form groups in the Moodle course is [M-IE_2.02 Geoinformatics, WS2022/23_1, Exam only!](https://moodle.hochschule-rhein-waal.de/course/view.php?id=15864) if you have not done so yet.

 ### Due Date
 The results of the given practical task shall be comprised of a scientific report.
-You have to submit the assignment via Moodle latest by the **2022-03-31 at 23:59 CET** (Central European Time Zone, German local time).
+You have to submit the assignment via Moodle latest by the **2022-10-16 at 23:59 CET** (Central European Time Zone, German local time).

-A de-registration is only possible via e-mail and the **deadline to de-register is 2022-02-28**.
+A de-registration is only possible via e-mail and the **deadline to de-register is 2022-10-14**.
 You should e-mail the examination service ("pruefungsservice@hochschule-rhein-waal.de"), don't forget to include your matriculation number.

 ### Files to Upload
 Each group has to upload one single archive